What to do if you can’t make your last car loan payment

 How to avoid car loan payment issues in the future

-Not making your final car payment can be discouraging, but you can learn from the situation.
-Take some time to prepare for your next loan to and make sure you manage it well.
+If you’re unable to make your final car payment, you may feel a bit down on yourself.
+The upside is you can learn from the situation and minimize the chances of history repeating itself when you buy your next vehicle.
+Take some time to prepare for your next loan to make sure you manage it well.

 - Budget for your next vehicle purchase: The key to avoiding future financial hardships comes down to only financing a vehicle you can afford.
 Before signing off on your next auto loan, calculate the monthly payments and how they fit into your budget.